Heart Attack

 Nationally Recognized for Heart Attack Care

-Duke University Hospital is recognized by the American Heart Association for cardiac care and for its role in improving and coordinating the quality of care for people who experience life-threatening heart attacks.
-Duke University Hospital was also named one of Healthgrade's top 100 best hospitals for cardiac care, recognizing "superior clinical outcomes" for heart attack treatment.
+Duke University Hospital is recognized by the American Heart Association’s Get With the Guidelines initiative for cardiac care and for its role in improving the quality of care of people who experience life-threatening heart attacks.

 Heart Bypass Surgery for High-Risk Patients